 Line spacing is another factor that affects the presentation of your document.
 While we suggest a spacing of 1.15, the best option depends on your resume’s content and length.
-Word provides settings such as “single,” “double,” “custom spacing” or “prevent single lines” to consider based on your needs.
+Word provides settings such as “single,” “double,” “custom spacing,” or “prevent single lines” to consider based on your needs.

 Line spacing should be utilized strategically between sections and subsections.
 Larger spacing helps distinguish parts of the document and maintain readability.
 On the other hand, smaller spaces in the rest of the resume can keep it cohesive and minimize the total amount of space required.

 The debate about the optimal length of a resume is ongoing.
-Some encourage professionals to stick to one page, irrespective of their industry and experience.
+Some encourage professionals to stick to one page, regardless of industry and experience.
 Others suggest aiming for two to three pages, depending on the content.
 We recommend a resume length of one to two pages, depending on the target location and candidate’s experience.
 Here is the ideal length in various geographic regions: